Timfts/blog/src/content/posts/en/a-digital-garden.md

 Writing has become a more present habit in my life, sometimes when crafting simple verses for a song or a poem, sometimes when sketching introspective texts that help me tame the  ghosts of anxiety.

 In those solitary moments of writing, I've learned that technique alone feels empty.

-I don’t like the idea anymore of having a blog to write only about sites, apps, robots, teach how to configure or program stuff...
-(I'm still gonna talk about those things, but it can't be just about that).

 I'm no longer attracted to the idea of having a blog just to write about websites, apps, robots or teaching how to set up or program things...
 (I'll still talk about those things, but it can't be only that).